catseye/Falderal/README.markdown

   about what should happen when they are run (possibly including producing an error.)
-* You want to be able to present those example programs in a nicely readable fashion, perhaps interleaved with some descriptive prose, perhaps formatted into a document format such as HTML.
+* You want to be able to present those example programs in a nicely readable fashion, interleaved with some descriptive prose, perhaps ultimately formatted into a document format such as HTML.
 (This is certainly a reasonable way to document a language; most people are good at learning from examples.)
 * You want to run those example programs to make sure they do what you expect, to find flaws that may be lurking in either those programs, or in an implementation of the language.
-* You want to be able to embed those example programs and that documentation in another source file, perhaps an implementation of the very language they describe in literate Haskell.
+* You want the option of embedding those example programs and that documentation in a source code file -- perhaps a literate implementation of the very language they are testing.

 If this describes you, then Falderal might help.
-I wrote it because I was designing yet another esoteric programming language, and while working on its test suite I realized I was rebuilding yet another ad-hoc unit test suite, like I had done a half-dozen times before.
+I wrote it because I was designing yet another esoteric programming language, and while working on it I realized I was rebuilding yet another ad-hoc unit test suite, like I had done a half-dozen times before.
 I didn't want to keep doing this for every language I designed, and I realized that literate test suites could serve as documentation as well; the result was Falderal.

 Features
 --------

 The current version of Falderal is described in the Falderal Literate Test Format document.
 The current version of `Test.Falderal` is 0.5 "The Loop".
-Neither the file format specification, nor the `Test.Falderal` API, should not be expected to be stable through the 0.x series.
+Neither the file format specification, nor the `Test.Falderal` API, should be expected to be stable through the 0.x series.

 Currently supported features of the framework are: